pulzze/autoflow-documentation/docs/ids/action-array-is-member/fields/element.md

-Value to check if it exists within Array.
+The value to find within the array.